|Keith Harbaugh, Director

 Public Shooting Ranges in the Northwest Region

-Crawford County WCO Randy R. Crago reports that trash was dumped on private property next to State Game Lands 202 sometime around June 18 or 19.
-Someone dumped carpets, tiles, and pieces from hardwood floors.
-Anyone with any knowledge of this offense is asked to call the Northwest Region Office.
+Crawford County WCO Randy R. Crago reports that someone dumped a load of shingles in a parking lot on State Game Lands 199.
+Anyone with any information is asked to call the Northwest Region office.

-Warren County WCO Eric M. McBride reports that bear complaints are still being addressed in the district and that nuisance-bear trapping is ongoing.
+Warren County WCO Eric M. McBride reports that a lot of deer are being observed in the district, including several mature bucks.

 Warren County WCO Matthew R. Savinda reports that nuisance beavers are running amok in the county.
 Many have been trapped and relocated.

 Mercer and Venango counties LMGS Mario L. Piccirilli reports he and his Venango County crew have been seeing a lot of black-bear activity.
 This should add up to a great season for hunters in search of bruins.